crazyhottommy/papers_with_data_to_mine/README.md

 * [Integrated single-cell transcriptomics and epigenomics reveals strong germinal center–associated etiology of autoimmune risk loci](https://www.science.org/doi/10.1126/sciimmunol.abh3768)
 * [A single-cell atlas of chromatin accessibility in the human genome](https://www.cell.com/cell/fulltext/S0092-8674(21)01279-4) from Bing Ren group.
 * [The Tabula Sapiens: a multiple organ single cell transcriptomic atlas of humans](https://www.biorxiv.org/content/10.1101/2021.07.19.452956v2) We used single cell transcriptomics to create a molecularly defined phenotypic reference of human cell types which spans 24 human tissues and organs."
 The authors also systematically analyzed splicing differences at the single-cell resolution.
 For interactive visulization: https://tabula-sapiens-portal.ds.czbiohub.org/splicing
-* Integrative mapping of human CD8+ T cells in inflammation and cancer | Nature Methods https://www.nature.com/articles/s41592-024-02530-0
+* Integrative mapping of human CD8+ T cells in inflammation and cancer | Nature Methods https://www.nature.com/articles/s41592-024-02530-0 scAtlasVAE it has both RNA and TCR data for the CD8T!

 ### TCR/BCR